kekyo/IL2C/docs/inside.md

 ## Boxing and Unboxing

 IL2C can boxing and unboxing operation.
-If a value type boxed, it gonna [allocate on the heap (malloc)]() with instance header and will copy value body into it.
+If a value type boxed, it gonna [allocate on the heap (malloc)](https://github.com/kekyo/IL2C/blob/3057cc0cd19492ae339fbffc7c699ed2d73ff1a8/IL2C.Runtime/src/il2c.c#L52) with instance header and will copy value body into it.
-Unbox operation will get naturally direct refer point.
-Do dereference point if we wanna read a value:
+Unbox operation will get naturally direct refer pointer.
+Do dereference pointer if we wanna read a value:

 ```c
 // Boxing